JamzaSK/TWInventoryReloaded/README.md

 * Mass opening - SHIFT + click on the item in your inventory
 * Mass sending of the event currency during supported events
 * Collect reminder for items that have a long cooldowns
+* Live Scoreboard during fort battles
+* ...and many more!
 <br>